bright1993ff66/Social-Media-Data-Analysis/transit_non_transit_comparision/README.md

 - [Transit-oriented economic development: The impact of light rail on new business starts in the Phoenix, AZ Region, USA](https://journals.sagepub.com/doi/full/10.1177/0042098017724119)
 - [Do light rail transit investments increase employment opportunities?
 The case of Charlotte, North Carolina](https://rsaiconnect.onlinelibrary.wiley.com/doi/full/10.1111/rsp3.12184)

-# 4. Other Strategy
+## 4. Strategy of Defining the Treatment Area and Control Area

+Generally, to check the influence of a public service(such as subway and airport) to nearby areas(such as nearby people's sentiment, nearby places' economic development), the following two strategies could be considered:

-Some papers use the circle-annulus setting to define the treatment and control area.
+- Some papers use the **circle-annulus setting** to define the treatment and control area, as illustrated before in subsection 1.2.
 Codes to prepare the data for this setting code be found in [create_data_for_circle_annulus_setting]( https://github.com/bright1993ff66/Social-Media-Data-Analysis/blob/master/transit_non_transit_comparision/create_data_for_circle_annulus_setting.py ).
 Moreover, codes to build the DID model based on the circle-annulus setting could be found in [before_and_after_final_circle]( https://github.com/bright1993ff66/Social-Media-Data-Analysis/blob/master/transit_non_transit_comparision/before_and_after_final_circle.py ).
+One representative work is: [Do light rail transit investments increase employment opportunities?
+The case of Charlotte, North Carolina](https://rsaiconnect.onlinelibrary.wiley.com/doi/full/10.1111/rsp3.12184)
+- Other papers use the **census tracts** as the base to define the treatment area and control area.
+They also draw circles around, for instance, the studied subway station.
+However, they use the census tracts which intersect with the buffers as the treatment area.
+Other census tracts which do not intersect with these buffers are considered as the control area.
+One representative work is: [Transit investments and neighborhood change: On the likelihood of change]( https://www.sciencedirect.com/science/article/pii/S096669231730354X )

-## More results would be updated in the following month...:blush:
+## More results would be updated in the following months...:blush: